SkoogJacob/go_event_planner/README.md

 - `DELETE <api_root>/events/<id>/register`  Deletes registration for the logged in user for the event

 For all the endpoints, the `<id>` segment signifies the ID for an event stored in the system database.
-These IDS can be viewed in the payload by calling the `GET <api_root>/events/` endpoint.
+These IDs can be viewed in the payload by calling the `GET <api_root>/events/` endpoint.

 ## Authentication